pringyy/Explore-MMO/timelog.md

 ### 29 Oct 2020

-* *8 hours* Becoming familar with Node S and fully implementing back-end fucntionality for login and regisration for the website
+* *8 hours* Becoming familar with Node JS and fully implementing back-end fucntionality for login and regisration for the website